sjtuyinjie/Ground-Challenge/README.md

 ## OUR PREVIOUS WORK:
-[M2DGR](https://github.com/SJTU-ViSYS/M2DGR).If you use M2DGR in an academic work, please cite:
+[M2DGR](https://github.com/SJTU-ViSYS/M2DGR) is a Multi-modal and Multi-scenario SLAM Dataset for Ground Robots.
+If you use M2DGR in an academic work, please cite:
 ~~~
 @ARTICLE{9664374,
   author={Yin, Jie and Li, Ang and Li, Tao and Yu, Wenxian and Zou, Danping},